dwojciec/ocp-disconnected/README.md

 ### Loading the Container Images
-* use *docker-pull.sh* : At this point the system is ready to load the container images.
+* use *docker-pull.sh* : At this point the system is ready to load the container images into the OCP registry.